 Diagnosis is a requirement in many instances to obtain medications and services.
 Professionals diagnose Autism Spectrum Disorder based on criteria listed in the American Psychiatric Association’s (APA) Diagnostic and Statistical Manual of Mental Disorders Fifth Edition (DSM-5).
-The diagnosis is then translated into the required International Statistical Classification of Diseases and Related Health Problems, tenth revision (ICD-10) code.
-This code is needed for reimbursement and reporting.
+The diagnosis is then translated into the required International Statistical Classification of Diseases and

 There are significant changes in the structure and labels within the DSM-5.
 It appears that the newly defined Autism Spectrum Disorder is much more narrow and specific.
 For some individuals a diagnosis of Language Disorder or Social (Pragmatic) Language Disorder may more closely describe the characteristics of an individual.